dojo/widget-core/README.md

 registry.define('my-widget-3', () => Promise.resolve(createMyWidget));
 ```

-It is recommended to use the factory registry when defining widgets with [`w`](#w--d) to support lazy factory resolution.
+It is recommended to use the factory registry when defining widgets with [`w`](#w--d), to support lazy factory resolution.

 Example of registering a function that returns a `Promise` that resolves to a `Factory`.